lernisto/lernisto.com/content/posts/get-it-done-3.md

 the years that is *not* intuitive to a newbie.

-Finally, I am about to give the command that *might* deploy this staging site to a real server.
-If you can read this, it worked.
+Finally, I am about to give the command that *might* deploy this staging site to a real server. <strike>If you can read this, it worked.</strike>

 Ok.
 It didn't work.
 I'll work on it tomorrow.